History of Italy: Age of Napoleon

-At the end of the 18th century, Italy was almost in the same political conditions as in the 16th century; the main differences were that Austria had replaced Spain as the dominant foreign power after the War of Spanish Succession (though the War of the Polish Succession resulted in the re-installment of the Spanish in the south, as the House of Bourbon-Two Sicilies), and that the dukes of Savoy (a mountainous region between Italy and France) had become kings of Sardinia by increasing their Italian possessions, which now included Sardinia and the north-western region of Piedmont.

-This situation was shaken in 1796, when the French Army of Italy under Napoleon invaded Italy, with the aims of forcing the First Coalition to abandon Sardinia (where they had created an anti-revolutionary puppet-ruler) and forcing Austria to withdraw from Italy.
-The first battles came on 9 April, between the French and the Piedmontese, and within only two weeks Victor Amadeus III of Sardinia was forced to sign an armistice.
-On 15 May the French general then entered Milan, where he was welcomed as a liberator.
+At the end of the 18th century, Italy was almost in the same political conditions as in the 16th century; the main differences were that Austria had replaced Spain as the dominant foreign power (though the War of the Polish Succession resulted in the re-installment of the Spanish in the south, as the House of Bourbon-Two Sicilies), and that the dukes of Savoy had become kings of Sardinia.
+In 1796 the French Army of Italy under Napoleon invaded Italy, with the aims of forcing the First Coalition to abandon Sardinia and forcing Austria to withdraw from Italy.
+Within only two weeks Victor Amadeus III of Sardinia was forced to sign an armistice.
+Napoleon then entered Milan, where he was welcomed as a liberator.
 Subsequently, beating off Austrian counterattacks and continuing to advance, he arrived in the Veneto in 1797.
 Here occurred the Veronese Easters, an act of rebellion against French oppression, that tied down Napoleon for about a week.

-Napoleon conquered most of Italy in the name of the French Revolution in 1797–99.
-He consolidated old units and split up Austria's holdings.
+Napoleon conquered most of Italy in 1797–99.
 He set up a series of new republics, complete with new codes of law and abolition of old feudal privileges.
 Napoleon's Cisalpine Republic was centered on Milan.
 Genoa the city became a republic while its hinterland became the Ligurian Republic.
 The Roman Republic was formed out of the papal holdings while the pope himself was sent to France.
-The Neapolitan Republic was formed around Naples, but it lasted only five months before the enemy forces of the Coalition recaptured it.
+The Neapolitan Republic was formed around Naples, but it lasted only five months before the Coalition recaptured it.
 In 1805, he formed the Kingdom of Italy, with himself as king and his stepson as viceroy.
-In addition, France turned the Netherlands into the Batavian Republic, and Switzerland into the Helvetic Republic.
 All these new countries were satellites of France, and had to pay large subsidies to Paris, as well as provide military support for Napoleon's wars.
 Their political and administrative systems were modernized, the metric system introduced, and trade barriers reduced.
 Jewish ghettos were abolished.
 Belgium and Piedmont became integral parts of France.